 In Professor Klein’s view, Kruger’s mark to market valuations at the end of 1998 were not based on a market or a traded price, “they represented theoretical estimates determined by sophisticated pricing models where market values of other securities were used to determine some of the input variables.”
 The bank’s pricing models are “very mathematical and rely on highly idealized assumptions” with respect to how securities markets operate.
 Mark to market values are unreliable.

 Professor Klein was the only witness to give evidence about the reliability of the models used to value Kruger’s options.
-In Klein’s view, Kruger’s counterparties used inaccurate models to price Kruger’s options.
+In Klein’s view, Kruger’s counterparties used unreliable modelled values to price Kruger’s options.
 A market price did not exist.

-The significance of using modeling for valuing a property appears when one considers the technical point that the Black-Scholes model relies on the assumption that asset returns are normally distributed.
-This is not true.
+The significance of using modelling for valuing a property appears when one considers the technical point that the Black-Scholes model relies on the assumption that asset returns are normally distributed.
+This assumption is false.
 The falsity of this assumption is crucial because a model is only as strong as its assumptions.
 For greater certainty, a normal distribution is one that results in a bell-curve if one plots each period’s returns.
 Asset returns are not normally distributed.
-Thus, “highly idealized assumption”, as professor Klein put it, is perhaps an inadequate description of the underpinnings of the model used by Kruger’s counterparties to value the derivative contracts.
+In addition to the normality assumption, mark-to-model accounting methods also assume that markets are rational and efficient.
+Recent advances in economic theory have also almost discredited the rationality assumption.
+Thus, “highly idealized assumption”, as professor Klein put it at trial, is perhaps an inadequate description of the underpinnings of the model used by Kruger’s counterparties to value the derivative contracts.

-For practical purposes, mark-to-market and fair value are often interchangeable.
-But it is important to be clear that they are not the same concepts because a model provides a hypothetical price the truth of which depends on its underlying assumptions, whereas a market price represents the price a taxpayer would actually realize upon the disposition of property.
+It is important to be clear that mark-to-model and mark-to-market are not the same concepts.
+A model provides a hypothetical price, the accuracy of which depends upon the underlying assumptions; a market price represents the price a taxpayer would actually realize upon the disposition of a property.
 A model price might differ substantially from the actual market price i.e. the realizable value of the property.

-The model Kruger used has questionable accuracy over the long run because one of its assumptions is false.
+The model Kruger used has questionable accuracy over the long run because its assumptions are false.
 Asset prices are not normally distributed.
+Markets are very likely not rational and efficient.
 Characterizing Kruger’s method as mark-to-market rather than mark-to-model may have inclined the courts to find that Kruger’s model was more accurate because one associates the term “market” with greater accuracy than the term “model”.
-That is, if the courts had characterized Kruger’s method as a model, they may have viewed the certainty of realization as more accurate than a mere model.
+The very word “market” lends credence to economic elements.
+If the courts had characterized Kruger’s method as a model, they may have viewed the certainty of realization as more accurate than a mere model’s estimate.

 The Tax Court judge went on to explain that even if mark to market accounting was authorized, he was not convinced that the values used by the appellant were reliable (Reasons, para.
 116).
 He drew no definite conclusion on this point as evidenced by the judgment that he gave (see para.
 30, above).
 It is nevertheless useful to comment on this point given the information that has since been brought to our attention by the appellant.